 - Code: Official app for finding legal streaming content

-- Safe because: Directs you to legal streaming services only
+- Why is it safe: Directs you to legal streaming services only

 Development and Productivity Tools